Who remembers last month’s exciting quiz presented by Caralyn about her increasingly popular father and his really bad leg cramps? Here it is again:

 I think so…

-Right!
-So, here we are again, back in the lovely Hpathy.com amphitheater in beautiful downtown….place….and my father once again is suffering from another malady!
+OK!
+So, here we are again, back in the lovely Hpathy.com amphitheater in beautiful downtown….place….and my father, once again, is suffering from another malady!

 I think everyone here knew that my father had gout, then he had allergies, and now he has very bad leg cramps!
 My mother said he was actually crying with the pain!